drobin04/Dashboardify/README.md

 Later feature can be to add a way of tracking default dashboard for user (for now just load first one).

+# To-Do

+- Work on functionality to create and select between multiple dashboards

+- Consider loading a small image from a site's root /favicon.ico above each bookmark for a more natural look, maybe this could be an optional feature.

 # fix bug
 Start-login has a bug when run from localhost where it appends /dashboardify/ to the url which breaks on my desktop...

+For now, have added code when saving a widget to find the dashboard for the user as just looking up  their first dashboard...
+Later will need to update to properly receive from index.php which dashboard the user is on.